nittyjee/Natives-of-North-America/README.md

 ###What needs to be done next:
 * First off, this is my first experience with GitHub, and I have almost no understanding of code.
 My current knowledge amounts to copy-pasting code that I know works and changing values.
 I have little technical knowledge in general.
 Help will be appreciated.

-* Map may need to be on a dedicated server (and not necessarily use MapBox); it's probable that mapbox is going to get really expensive really fast, and we will need to add more features and allow people to zoom in further.
-If someone can do that and then
+* The map may need to be on a dedicated server (and not necessarily use MapBox); it's possible that mapbox is going to get really expensive really fast, and we will need to add more features and allow people to zoom in further.
+If someone can do that or point me to an easy guide to creating a tile-server, that would be great.

-* I don't want to sustain this project with ads.
-If anyone can help pay for this, that would be great.
+* This project will never be supported with ads.
+If this gets expensive, it would be great if people could share the cost.

 * Opacity slider needs to work on mobile devices.
 Apparently this feature is not available in MapBox.
 We may need to move out of MapBox entirely.

 ###Editing the map:
-* There is no particular order necessarily to mapping, but this will
+* There is not necessarily any particular order to mapping, though everything that is done should be well-communicated and anything should be documented well.

 * A user should be able to click on every people and have it go to a wikipedia article.
 This may be a problem if people expect to be able to double-click and zoom in however.
 Perhaps a button should be added where people can turn on and off wikipedia, or perhaps a window pops up when someone clicks once and they can click on the link within the window.